 While a good night’s sleep may seem like a distant memory, remind yourself that this won’t last forever.
 In the meantime, take care of yourself and rest when you can.
 Sleep does wonders in making you the parent, spouse, and friend you want to be.

 Are you a new mom having a tough time getting the sleep you need?
-You can find helpful tips and info on Reverie's special site for exhausted moms.
+You can find helpful tips and info on Reverie's special site for exhausted moms, or download our free ebook below.

 Want to see if a power bed is right for you?
 Click the button below to find a Reverie event near you, and try our beds out for yourself.